-Parliament Winter Session: My government is ready to discuss, respond to all questions, says Modi
+Parliament Winter Session: Lok Sabha passes Bill to repeal farm laws without debate

-The Farm Laws Repeal Bill, 2021, is listed for passage in the Lok Sabha today.
+The Lok Sabha on Monday passed the Farm Laws Repeal Bill, 2021, without any discussion even as Opposition leaders demanded a debate.

+Soon after Parliament convened for the Winter Session, Lok Sabha was adjourned as Opposition leaders shouted slogans against the three farm laws.
+The House reconvened at noon and the bill was passed within minutes.

-Prime Minister Narendra Modi on Monday delivered his traditional remarks ahead of the Winter Session of Parliament.
-He said his government was willing to discuss and respond to all questions, and urged leaders to maintain the dignity of the House during the proceedings.
+In his customary remarks before the start of the Winter Session of Parliament, Prime Minister Narendra Modi said his government was willing to discuss and respond to all questions.
+He urged leaders to maintain the dignity of the House during the proceedings.

-The Union government is expected to introduce a Bill to repeal the Centre’s farm laws on the first day of the session.

-During an all-party meeting held on Sunday, the Opposition raised matters including the fuel price hike, inflation and the farmers’ protest, leader of Opposition in the Rajya Sabha Mallikarjun Kharge said.
-Opposition parties also sought a discussion in the Parliament on the Pegasus spyware row and unemployment.

 Live updates